Rockdale County DUI Lawyers

 Once your case is received by the Rockdale County District Attorney’s Office, the District Attorney’s Office will open up a file and conduct an investigation before filing an accusation or indictment in court.
 Once an accusation or indictment is filed, then the Rockdale County Clerk of Court will place your case on an arraignment calendar, which may be followed by a motions hearing date, a calendar call date, and finally a trial date.

 The current District Attorney of Rockdale County is Alisha Adams Johnson who was appointed by Governor Deal to succeed Richard Read who retired as District Attorney effective December 31, 2017.
 Alisha Adams Johnson ran uncontested in the 2018 Rockdale County District Attorney election and was also unopposed in the 2022 election.
-Judge Clarence Cuthpert, Jr. or Judge Richard Read will preside over your case unless there is a felony charge associated with your case.
-Judge Cuthpert was the probate court judge until he was appointed by Governor Kemp to State Court.
+Judge Richard Read is one of the judges that will preside over your case unless there is a felony charge associated with your case.
 Richard Read was the long-time district attorney of Rockdale County before retiring and then worked as an assistant district attorney for Rockdale County.
+There is a vacancy for the other State Court judge slot that is waiting for Governor Kemp to fill.
 Other judges may fill in from time to time, but that is a rare occurrence in Rockdale County.
-If your Rockdale DUI either starts off in Rockdale County State Court or is transferred to Rockdale State Court from Conyers Municipal Court, Judge Cuthpert or Judge Read will preside over your case unless there is a felony charge associated with your case.
+If your Rockdale DUI either starts off in Rockdale County State Court or is transferred to Rockdale State Court from Conyers Municipal Court, one of the two state court judges will preside over your case unless there is a felony charge associated with your case.
 If you have a felony charge, your case will be randomly assigned to either Chief Judge Robert Mumford or Judge Nancy Bills.
 Judge Irwin retired from the bench effective October 30, 2020.
 In most cases, the assigned judge will preside over your case until a final resolution is reached.
 The majority of DUI cases our Rockdale County DUI Lawyers send over for jury trial are handled in Rockdale County State Court.

 Each judge handles their caseloads differently so it is important that Rockdale County DUI lawyers know how each judge runs their individual courtrooms.
 Mr. Sullivan was a prosecutor in Rockdale State Court for 4 years before becoming a DUI defense attorney in 2006 and is familiar with how each courtroom and the District Attorney’s Office operates.